Saddy14/oopAssignment/README.md

 4  | The first lead card determines the first player.                                |        Y 5  | Deal 7 cards to each of the 4 players.                                          |        Y
-6  | All players must follow the suit or rank of the lead card.                      |        Y 7  | The highest-rank card with the same suit as the lead card wins the trick.       |
-8  | The winner of a trick leads the next card.                                      |
+6  | All players must follow the suit or rank of the lead card.                      |        Y 7  | The highest-rank card with the same suit as the lead card wins the trick.       |        Y 8  | The winner of a trick leads the next card.                                      |        Y

 ## C. Link to Video Presentation